Evaluating Transportation Options

 Description

-Transportation Options (also called Transportation Choice, Transportation Diversity) refers to the quantity and quality of transportation services available to an individual or group, taking into account their specific needs and abilities.
+Transportation Options (also called Transportation Choice, Transportation Diversity) refers to the quantity and quality of accessibility options available to an individual or group, taking into account their specific needs and abilities.
 There are several reasons that society may value improved Transportation Options, as described below.

 · Solving Transportation Problems.
 Improved Transportation Options can help reduce traffic congestion, facility costs, road risk, environmental impacts and consumer costs.